southsidedean/using-kubectl-generate-yaml-manifests/README.md

 **What makes this skill so important?**

-- Fast: *Seconds count.* Let `kubectl` do the work.
+- Fast: *Seconds count.* Less reliant on finding an example in the docs, then copying it.
 - Accurate: *No typos.
-No formatting errors.* Works out of the box.
+No formatting errors.* Manifest works the first time.
-- Easy: Less reliant on finding an example in the docs, then copying it.
+- Easy: Let `kubectl` do the heavy lifting.

 [Adrien Trouillaud](https://www.linkedin.com/in/trouillaud/) wrote an excellent Medium article, [Imperative vs. Declarative — a Kubernetes Tutorial](https://medium.com/payscale-tech/imperative-vs-declarative-a-kubernetes-tutorial-4be66c5d8914) which I discovered while researching this topic.
 Adrien's article, a comprehensive tutorial on how to leverage the imperative approach to creating objects in Kubernetes, clarified the topic for me.
 The article dates back to early 2019, so some of the syntax has changed, but the concepts in the article still ring true.
 I learned even more by digging into the commands and updating the syntax, where needed. *I would highly recommend giving it a read.*